luispedro/jug/docs/source/barrier.rst

 any tasks that have not run, then the jugfile is not loaded any further.
 This ensures that **after the call** you can load the results of previous tasks.

+``barrier()`` is also useful when there are dependencies that Jug cannot see (e.g., one task which writes a file which later tasks rely on).
+An alternative solution (not always applicable) is to `add these dependencies through unused parameters
+<utilities.html#using-identity-to-induce-dependencies>`__.

 bvalue
 ------